turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

-Finally, we say that if the application file was called directly, like this:
+This functionality will be important later.
+Basically we only want to call `run!`, which actuall starts the application, if this file was run directly like this:

 {% terminal %}
 $ ruby app.rb
 {% endterminal %}

-then actually spin up the application (`run!`).

-And that's it.
-You've built a web app!

-### Refactor
+### Refactoring to use `rackup`

-It's not considered a very good idea to have the app run itself.
+It's not a very good idea to have the app run itself.
 That line
-`run! if app_file == $0` is pretty dirty.

-Let's separate the concerns of defining the application and running the
+`run! if app_file == $0` is ugly.
+Let's separate the concerns of *defining* the application from *running* the
 application.

+#### Rack, In Brief

+There's a standard named Rack that's used by most Ruby web frameworks, including both Sinatra and Rails.
+It's a small interface that each framework follows.

+This allows the community to share tools across frameworks.
+The Puma web server, for instance, supports Rack applications.
+So that means it can run either Sinatra or Rails apps without knowing anything more than the fact that they adhere to the Rack interface.

+Let's take advantage of Rack to run our application.

+#### Creating `config.ru`

+Rack applications have a file in their project root named `config.ru`.
+When a Rack-compatible server is told to load the application, it'll try to run this file.
+Despite having the extension `.ru`, it's just another Ruby file.

-Create an empty file called `config.ru` next to your `app.rb` file.
+Create an empty file called `config.ru`.
 Your
 `idea_box` project directory should now look like this:

 ```plain